 Referrals

 Referrals were the basis of NextGen Share from the start.
 NextGen Share was initially set up on the referrals template where the referral was ordered by the provider and sent directly through NextGen Share.
 However, more often than not, there is processing, benefits coordination, checking, and scheduling that needs to happen before the referral is sent.
-Realistically, the provider will order the referral from the referrals template, but often times they will task the referral coordinator or team for processing.
+Realistically, the provider will order the referral from the referrals template, but often they will task the referral coordinator or team for processing.

 Medical Summary Utility